 2. American manufacturers will benefit by producing clean energy materials

-The IRA allocates more than $60 billion to boost clean energy manufacturing within the U.S. This includes:
+The IRA allocates more than $60 billion to boost clean energy manufacturing within the U.S.

 $30 million in production tax credits to accelerate U.S. manufacturing of solar panels, wind turbines, batteries, and critical minerals processing.